 Issue 1: Whether trial by media obstructs the ‘administration of justice’ under Section 2(c)(iii) of the CoC Act?

 The Court answered this question in the affirmative.
 Section 2(c)(iii) states that criminal contempt means the publication of any matter or the doing of any other act whatsoever which interferes with, or obstructs or tends to obstruct, the administration of justice in any other manner.
-The court explained that the concept of ‘administration of justice’ under 2(c)(iii) of the CoC Act was very broad.
-It explained that while contempt under Section 2(c)(i) and 2(c)(ii) were limited to specific acts of "scandalizing the authority of a court" or interfering with "due course of a judicial proceeding", contempt under Section 2(c)(iii) encompassed all other cases of a residual character and would include media reporting that interfered with a fair trial.
+The Court explained that the concept of ‘administration of justice’ under 2(c)(iii) of the CoC Act was very broad.
+It stated that while contempt under Section 2(c)(i) and 2(c)(ii) were limited to specific acts of "scandalizing the authority of a court" or interfering with "due course of a judicial proceeding", contempt under Section 2(c)(iii) encompassed all other cases of a residual character and would include media reporting that interfered with a fair trial.
 The Court clarified that the ‘stage from which administration of justice commences may be prior to institution/initiation of judicial proceedings’ [pg.
 184] and might even extend beyond the termination of proceedings.
 The Court noted that any publication that is determined by an appropriate court (that has the power to issue contempt proceedings) to cause prejudice and ‘affect a fair investigation of the accused as well as a fair trial’ [pg.
 185] would be included under this provision.

 Issue 2: Do ‘judicial proceedings’ under Section 3 of the CoC commence with the registration of an FIR?
 Further, should Section 3 that provides an exception to contempt of court be deleted or read down for lack of clarity?